betrusted-io/betrusted-io.github.io/avalanche-noise.md

 Furthermore, there is a system-level concern around the startup lag of the avalanche generator.
-This is mitigated in part by a 32 kilobit deep hardware FIFO that auto-refills in the FPGA; under most real-world usage situations, the startup lag would never be a factor.
+This is mitigated in part by a 32 kilobit deep hardware FIFO that auto-refills once it falls below 50% in the FPGA; under most real-world usage situations, the startup lag would never be a factor.

-In short, the potential drawbacks of using the avalanche generator are largely mitigated through additional design features in Precursor, and we are sticking with it for production because it is well-characterized and its performance is less likely to be impacted by material variation in mass production than the modular noise generator.
+In short, the potential drawbacks of using the avalanche generator are largely mitigated through additional design features in Precursor.
+Thus we are sticking with it for production because it is well-characterized, and the impact of material variation on its performance is better understood than the potential impact of material variation on the modular noise generator.

 ### Navigation